-There was no difference observed between the number of appropriate antibiotic prescriptions on Mondays (54, 68%) vs. Fridays (60, 75%; p=0.3.
-Figure 1).
-Prescriptions deemed inappropriate due to antibiotic selection included 8 (10%) on Mondays and 6 (7.5%) on Fridays, with a p-value of 0.58.
-For prescription duration, 25 (31%) prescriptions on Mondays and 19 (24%) prescriptions on Fridays were deemed inappropriate, with a p-value of 0.29.
+There was no difference observed between the number of appropriate antibiotic prescriptions on Mondays vs Fridays: 54 (68%) vs 60 (75%), P=0.3 (Fig. 1).
+8 (10%) prescriptions on Mondays and 6 (7.5%) on Fridays were deemed inappropriate due to antibiotic selection, P=.58.
+25 (31%) prescriptions on Mondays and 19 (24%) on Fridays were deemed inappropriate due to prescription duration, P=.29.
 All prescriptions met criteria for dose and dosing frequency.
 Overall, 28.75% of subjects received inappropriate antibiotic prescriptions for UTIs.